TimITSolutions/federation_environment_getting_started/README.md

 ### Testing your code locally

 As debugging submitted code becomes quite difficult, you can test on your local computer if your code will successfully work on our platform.
-Note: This step requires you to have a NVIDIA GPU in your system
+Note: This step requires you to have a NVIDIA GPU in your system.

 Before you can follow the steps below, you need to have docker setup locally.
 Refer to [Additional Information](#additional-information) to setup docker.